Maximvda/ML_VLP/README.md

 # Device orientation from mobile application

 The code for the android application can be found in the zip file.
-This code can be adapted to setup a new experiment, for this adaptation have to be made to the backend cause a different server should be used to receive the logger files.
+This code can be adapted to set up a new experiment, for this adaptation has to be made to the backend cause a different server should be used to receive the logger files.
 The main python script includes the code to create three plots of the measured angles: azimuth, pitch and roll.

 ## Results